โ€‹ โ€‹

 postpartum woman performing lying bent knee pulls for healing diastasis recti

-How To Do Lying Bent Knee Pulls
+How to Do a Lying Bent Knee Pull

 4. Hold the right knee to the chest for a moment, then kick the right leg back out so both legs are kicked straight out again.